-To demonstrate the significance of the flawed vertical demand curve, we estimated the clearing price in MISO that would have prevailed in the 2021/2022 PRA if MISO employed sloped demand curves in the PRA, as shown in Figure A25.
+To demonstrate the significance of the flawed vertical demand curve, we estimated the clearing price in MISO that would have prevailed in the 2021/2022 PRA if MISO had employed reliability-based demand curves, as shown in Figure A25.
 The blue dashed line in Figure A25 represents the vertical demand curve actually used in the 2021/2022 PRA, and the solid green line indicates the maximum amount of capacity in MISO that was not stranded behind auction constraints.
 We constructed the supply curve using all capacity that was offered into the MISO auction either with an associated price or through self-supplied resources from Fixed Resource Adequacy Plans.